Here’s the problem:

 What we have determined:

-Our most recent analysis reveals that the ACGA rates exceed the maximum New York rates applicable to gift annuities funded in October – December 2021 for females at ages 45 through 88 and for males at ages 46 through 85.
-That’s pretty much the age group for new gift annuities!
+Our most recent analysis reveals that, as in Q3 2022, the ACGA rates do not exceed the maximum New York rates applicable to gift annuities funded in October – December 2022 for female or male annuitants of any age.
 Please note, the NY maximum payout rates are published only for 1-life annuities, and they are gender-specific.
-The state does not currently publish maximum payout rates for 2-life gift annuities, or for any type of deferred gift annuities.

 When did this begin?